cmazakas/liburing/liburing-rs/docs/io_uring_prep_cmd_sock.md

-Prepare a command request for a socket.
+Prepare a command request for a socket

 # DESCRIPTION